-Branch and study groups and the First Class meet at the Rudolf Steiner Centre, 3743 Delbrook Plaza in North Vancouver
+Branch and evening study groups and the First Class meet at the Rudolf Steiner Centre, 3743 Delbrook Plaza in North Vancouver

 The Medical Group is made up medical practitioners who study Rudolf Steiner’s Agriculture Course during the school year.
 The group meets once a month on a Monday.

 We are an urban Camphill centre.
 We have a day program serving 34 individuals, 11 of whom are also residents of our Camphill life sharing community.

 Workshops in the day centre include weaving, basketry, candle making, gardening, sewing, clay and home skills as well as a myriad of other artistic, educational, and therapeutic activities.

 Cascadia is also well known in the local community, including our gardeners who care for nearby traffic roundabouts, eurythmy and music performances in local venues, and serving a monthly lunch program for the homeless in Vancouver’s Downtown Eastside.
 Cascadia strives to collaborate with local like minded organizations on common interests such as housing, aging and other urgent community issues.